 Step 3: You have 2 choices to scan your formatted hard disk.

-- One is double clicking on the target disk.
+- One is to double click on the target disk.

-- And the other is pressing “Scan” button after the disk is specified.
+- And the other is to click on the Scan button appeared after putting cursor onto the disk.

 Then, you will see more and more files are found during the scan and they’ll be listed in the software interface.
 At this time, you should browse them carefully.